pelgrimendekroon/daemonmaster/README.md

 The Daemon Master project offers a framework to manage easily monitoring tasks.

 Warning: Daemon Master is under development and not suitable for use!
-But if you are a developer / designer, you welcome :D
+But if you are a developer / designer then you are welcome to join.

 Install instructions: